mcv-m1-project-2018/Team8/week2/README.md

 Project 1 aims to create a program capable of detect traffic signs in the road at real-time using classical computer vision tecniques.

 ## Install
-This project requires opencv, qt, matplotlib, numpy.
+This project requires opencv, matplotlib, numpy, **tqdm** and skimage.

-To install the project just clone the repo and use python (2.7) to run:
+To install the project just clone the repository and use python (3.6 or 3.7) to run:
 ```bash
 python main.py [options]
 ```